How to Travel in Finland in 2026: Tips for Efficient Journeys

 Onnibus

 The best (IMHO, but also the only one for the longest time) long-distance bus service is Onnibus.
 The big, red buses take you to most places in the country, including a lot of places that the trains don’t.
 It is also a lot more affordable, even though it takes a bit more time.
-The drivers are friendly, seem to be able to speak some English, and so far I haven’t feared for my life as much as I have with other bus companies *cough* Via Baltica Flixbus drivers *cough*.
+The drivers are friendly, seem to be able to speak some English, and so far I haven’t feared for my life as much as I have with other bus companies *cough* Via Baltica Flixbus drivers *cough* (see below).

 There are two different types of routes, MEGA and FLEX: MEGA is generally faster, but with FLEX you can ask the driver to drop you off at more obscure locations along the way.
 As of Jan.
 1st, 2025, all the buses now run under the same OB status, so no more MEGA or FLEX routes!